 Basics For Any Visit To These Ancient Sites In Greece

 - Carry a small backpack containing water, sunscreen, a hat, and your camera.
-These four elements should always be with you whenever visiting archaeological sites in Greece as they are generally in the open air, and there’s no way to be protected from the sun.
+These four elements should always be with you when visiting Greek archaeological sites as they are generally in the open air, and there’s no way to be protected from the sun.
 Your skin will be thankful.

 - Double on sun protection if you visit with kids.